taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/contestable-rollups.md

 **Scenario:**

 The process begins when a proposer submits a new block, followed by a tier-1 (SGX) prover who submits a proof with a TAIKO bond.
-During the 240-minute cooldown period, anyone can contest this proof by posting their own bond, as demonstrated by Cindy.
+During the 4 hour cooldown period, anyone can contest this proof by posting their own bond, as demonstrated by Cindy.

 The system then supports two possible scenarios: If a higher-tier proof confirms the original proof was correct, the original prover receives back their bond plus a reward, while the contester loses their bond.
 Conversely, if the higher-tier proof shows the original was wrong, the contester receives back their bond plus a reward, and the original prover loses their stake.